dippy2214/Unity-Audio-Visualiser/README.md

   <img src="https://github.com/user-attachments/assets/a7794e97-2e26-4a95-9d3c-c559675a5301" alt="Sample Visualisation" width="400" height="255">
 </a>

-(apologies for the pictures of my laptop, these were the only pictures I thought to take through the development of this project, and since I didn't upload this project to github while making it the older versions have been lost).
+(apologies for the low quality pictures of my laptop, these were the only pictures I thought to take through the development of this project, and since I didn't upload this project to github while making it the older versions have been lost).